Chromatic Alpha Complexes: Abstract

 \section{Abstract}

-Motivated by applications in medical sciences, we study finite chromatic sets in Euclidean space from a topological perspective.
-Based on persistent homology for images, kernels and cokernels, we design provably stable homological quantifiers that describe the geometric micro- and macro-structure of how the color classes mingle.
-These can be efficiently computed using chromatic variants of Delaunay mosaics and Alpha complexes.
+Motivated by applications in the sciences, we study finite chromatic sets in Euclidean space from a topological perspective.
+Based on the persistent homology for images, kernels and cokernels, we design provably stable homological quantifiers that describe the geometric micro- and macro-structure of how the color classes mingle.
+These can be efficiently computed using chromatic variants of Delaunay and alpha complexes, and code that does these computations is provided.

-{ {\bf Funding.} This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, grant no.\ 788183, from the Wittgenstein Prize, Austrian Science Fund (FWF), grant no.\ Z 342-N31, and from the DFG Collaborative Research Center TRR 109, `Discretization in Geometry and Dynamics', Austrian Science Fund (FWF), grant no.\ I 02979-N35.}